NetEase/pomelo-globalchannel-plugin/README.md

-pomelo-globalChannel-plugin
+pomelo-globalchannel-plugin
 ===========================

-globalChannel plugin for pomelo
+globalchannel plugin for pomelo